 Instrumentation for maintenance optimisation and failure prediction models

 Power plants cycling results in additional accumulation of fatigue and creep damage in thick components, such as GT and steam turbine (ST) rotor and HRSG headers.
 The ability to accurately measure component strain with semiconductor strain gauges enables the online monitoring of high temperature component integrity, including welds.
 On-line monitoring of elastoplastic strains and dynamic rotor dissymmetry of GT and ST rotors during operation would provide information for the implementation of failure prediction models and would give the possibility to plan corrective actions and reduce the cost and time for repairs.
 Real time monitoring of rotating component temperature with infrared systems and telemetry would also provide information for the implementation of failure prediction models, enabling the adoption of a condition based maintenance approach, as described in “Reliability, Availability and Maintenance” chapter.

+Fiber Optic sensors offer an opportunity for the distributed measurement of temperature or strain.
+Solutions based on Fiber Bragg grating technology need a validation for high-temperature (i.e., 700°C) applications in industrial environments.
+Brillouin-based solutions, which offer a higher flexibility in the position of measurement points, need further development in order to make this solution available for industrial use.

+The availability of mini-invasive sensors, together with the adoption of additive manufacturing technologies, enable sensor integration into plant components.
+Embedded sensors will provide valuable data for the continuous monitoring and diagnostics of component’s health and life consumption.

 Instrumentation for flexible operation (fast ramps/high gradients)